hasanar1f/HiRED/README.md

     <img src="./figs/hired_selected_tokens.png" alt="HiRED Token Selection" width="100%">
 </div>

-_**Visualization:** For example, when a 10% (~247 tokens) budget is set, HiRED distributes the budget among the full and sub-images.
+_**Visualization:** For example, when a 10% (~247 tokens) budget is set, HiRED distributes the budget among the full and sub-images (sub 1-4).
 Then HiRED selects the most informative tokens from each partition under allocated budget and drops the rest.
 The selected tokens are shown in red boxes._

 ## Installation and Setup